-You have the right to request a Fair Hearing from the Michigan Office of Administrative Hearings and Rules (MOAHR).
+You have the right to request a Fair Hearing from the Michigan Administrative Hearings System (MAHS).
 A Fair Hearing is an impartial review of a decision made by SWMBH.
-You may request a Fair Hearing after the Internal Appeal with SWMBH.
-In addition, if you do not receive a notice about your appeal, or a decision on your appeal within the time frame SWMBH has to respond on your appeal, you may ask for a Michigan Medicaid Fair Hearing.
+You may request a Fair Hearing before, during, after, or instead of the Internal Appeal with SWMBH.

-You must ask for a Fair Hearing within 120 calendar days from the date of the notice of appeal resolution being upheld.
-If you are asking for a Fair Hearing because we told you that a service you currently get will be changed or stopped, you must file your appeal within 10 calendar days from the date of the adverse action notice or prior to the date of action if you want to keep getting that service while the Fair Hearing is pending (see below in Will My Benefits Continue During External Appeals for more information).
+You must ask for a Fair Hearing within 120 calendar days from the date on the letter that told you that a Medicaid covered service was denied, reduced, or stopped.
+If you are asking for a Fair Hearing because the plan decided to reduce or stop a service you were already getting, you must file your appeal within 10 calendar days from the date of the adverse action notice or prior to the date of action if you want your benefits for that service to continue while the appeal is pending (see below in Will My Benefits Continue During External Appeals for more information).

-To ask for a Fair Hearing from MOAHR, you must complete a Request for Hearing form.
-We will send you a Request for Hearing form with the appeal resolution letter.
+To ask for a Fair Hearing from MAHS, you must complete a Request for Hearing form.
+We will send you a Request for Hearing form with the coverage decision letter.
 You can also get the form by calling the Medicaid Beneficiary Help Line at 1-800-642-3195 (TTY: 1-866-501-5656), open Monday through Friday from 8 a.m. to 7 p.m.
 Complete the form send it to:

-Michigan Office of Administrative Hearings and Rules PO Box 30763 Lansing, MI 48909 FAX: 517-763-0146
+Michigan Administrative Hearing System Department of Community Health PO Box 30763 Lansing, MI 48909 FAX: 517-373-4147